Antenatal depression: Antenatal depression and infant health

-Male Perspective for Antenatal Depression
+Male perspective for antenatal depression

 More than 10% of father experience paternal perinatal depression (PPND).
 Symptoms are common displayed as fatigue or changes in sleep and eating patterns.
-A systematic review done in 2016 also found that between 4-16% of men experienced anxiety during the antenatal period.
+A systematic review done in 2016 also found that 4–16% of men experienced anxiety during the antenatal period.
 Men whose partners are women struggling with antenatal or postnatal depression often find themselves receiving less affection and intimacy from their partners.
 If symptoms of antenatal depression arise in mothers, it is recommended for fathers to provide encouragement for their partners to discuss their condition with a healthcare provider.
 It is also important for the father to seek support for themselves.
 Fathers who experience depression are more likely to spank their children and less likely to interact with them.
 In a research study performed in Sweden observing 366,499 births, newly diagnosed paternal depression around the time of conception or during pregnancy was associated with an increased risk of preterm birth.
 However, a preexisting paternal depression did not show any correlation, which may be due to the mother's perception of the changes in their partner's mood.